raspberry-soft/raspberry-soft.github.io/README.md

 a smiling "Hmmm?
 Yes?"

-mc "I-I was just thinking, I know nowadays I have been held up with unexpected overtime from work, never really having the time to pay attention to you... and today being one of the only few days where I get an off..."  # This sentence is way too long.
+mc worried "I-I was just thinking, I know nowadays I have been held up with unexpected overtime from work, never really having the time to pay attention to you... and today being one of the only few days where I get an off..."  # This sentence is way too long.
 Divide it in two lines."

 mc nervous "I was thinking!
 P-perhaps there's something you'd like to do today...?"